 Areas of Interest

-Metabolic cues govern virulence expression.
-To persist in the environment, L. pneumophilaalternates between distinct cell types.
-A replicative cell grows within vacuoles of amoebae and macrophages, and a motile and resilient transmissive form is equipped to escape a spent host and primed to invade a naive one.
+Metabolic cues govern virulence and resilience.
+To persist in the environment, L. pneumophila alternates between distinct cell types.
+Replicative cells grow within amoebae and macrophages, whereas a motile, infectious, transmissive form is equipped to escape a spent host and primed to invade a naive one.
 After prolonged starvation, L. pneumophila differentiates into a highly resilient Mature Infectious Form.
-By applying genetic, biochemical and cell biological methods, we have identified a variety of metabolic cues that govern the pathogen's lifecycle.
-To resume replication, intracellular L. pneumophila rely on Phagosomal transporter proteins to obtain essential metabolites and the bacterial enzyme SpoT to degrade the alarmone guanosine tetraphosphate (ppGpp).
-Once the intracellular progeny have exhausted the local nutrient supply, ppGpp accumulates and cooperates with other regulatory proteins to coordinate bacterial expression of transmissive traits, including cytotoxicity, motility, stress resistance, and the capacity to block phagosome-lysosome fusion.
-By coupling cellular differentiation to its metabolic state, L. pneumophila swiftly acclimates to stresses encountered in its host or the environment, thereby enhancing the pathogen’s fitness in natural and engineered water systems.
+By applying genetic, biochemical and cell biological methods, we have identified both metabolic cues and signal transduction pathways that govern the pathogen's complex lifecycle.
+By coupling cellular differentiation to its metabolic state, L. pneumophila swiftly acclimates to stresses encountered in host phagocytes or the environment, thereby enhancing the pathogen’s fitness in natural and engineered water systems.